Frolic-chat/frolic-chat.github.io/wiki/scratchpad.md

 shorten list of options above chats,
 OR MOVE THE OPTIONS TO THE BOTTOM

-Don't play noise for broadcast except in console

-Chat window just for broadcast?

 Recommendations on blank pm/button on pm
 	- things to talk about when msging people
 	- reminder to check their profile...?

-PROFILE RECOMMENDATIONS:
-	"use small/big instead of sub/sup in profiles" "SHORTEN YOUR DESCRTIPTION!"/use collapses
-	keywords?
-A checklist a user can go through. invalid [color=] tags. - silver, grey, capitals - anything not a normal color

 Build the "new notes" pop-up into the user list, since it's going to cover the bottom part of it anyways.
 Might as well allow users to scroll to the bottom of their user list without having to X the note pup-up.